 A large part of our work is sharing information that enables others to make informed decisions.
 From best practices to tools that track and share data, or educational activities, we hope our resources are of use to you as you live, work and play in the region.

-A number of region-specific tools are available that both amalgamate and disseminate data, as well as provide you with educational opportunities.
+These region-specific tools are available that both aggregate and disseminate data, as well as provide educational opportunities.

 If you need some help identifying species, you can download the Seek app to your phone.
 Powered by AI and INaturalist, it identifies species and lets you upload directly to INaturalist where other users can agree or suggest another species.
 Take up challenges and collect badges as you go.
 For birds, the Merlin or eBird apps are also very useful.